 The Bible does not say: “Pray this way and you’ll make better progress.”
 The Bible says: “The fundamental question before you is, do you trust God the Father of our Lord Jesus Christ no matter what?”
 If you trust Him, then you’ll pray.
 You won’t be able to help it.
 Because if you trust Him, you will know He is your only hope.

-Previous in Series: Does Spiritual Formation seek the right kind of change?
+Previous: Does Spiritual Formation seek the right kind of change?

 Photo used here under Flickr Creative Commons.